PrairieLearn/PrairieLearn/doc/installing.md

 This is the easiest way to get started.

-* Step 1: Install [Docker](https://www.docker.com).
-On Linux and MacOS this is straightforward.
-On Windows the best version is "Docker for Windows", which require Windows 10 Pro/Edu.
+* Step 1: Install [Docker Community Edition](https://www.docker.com/community-edition).
+It's free.
+    * On Linux and MacOS this is straightforward.
+[Download from here](https://store.docker.com/search?type=edition&offering=community).
+    * On Windows the best version is [Docker Community Edition for Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows), which requires Windows 10 Pro/Edu.
 You should install this if at all possible because it is much better than the older "Docker Toolbox".
+        * UIUC students and staff can download Windows 10 from [the WebStore](https://webstore.illinois.edu/).

 * Step 2: Run PrairieLearn using the example course with: